United Nations Declaration on the Rights of Peasants: Article 10, 11 and 12: justice

 Article 10, 11 and 12 focus on the Right to Participation, the Right to Information, and the Right to Justice, including access to justice, fair treatment, as well as right to a remedy and reparation in case of violations of the peasants' rights.

-Article 13, 14 and 16: labor rights
+Article 13, 14 and 16: labour rights

 These two articles address the right to work and the right to work in a safe and healthy environment, with appropriate labour conditions.
 Article 16 is complementary, and focuses on the right to a decent income, on the right to choose and maintain one's livelihood, and the means of production chosen.

 Article 15: food sovereignty

 Article 15 explores one of the main asks of peasants movements through the years: the right to food, food security and food sovereignty.

 Article 19: right to seeds

 Article 19 focuses on issues related to the seed sovereignty movement.